-Concessionary rates apply for adults for adults aged 19 and over who:
+Concessionary rates apply for adults for adults aged 19 and over, enrolling on Community or Leisure Learning courses and who:

-- receive one of the following state benefits; ESA (non work-related Employment Support Allowance), Universal Credit (non-mandated), Working Tax Credits, Child Tax Credits, Housing Benefit, Council Tax Benefit, Income Support and Guarantee Pension Credit (not savings Pension Credit)
+- receive one of the following state benefits; ESA, Universal Credit, Working Tax Credits, Child Tax Credits, Housing Benefit, Council Tax Benefit, Income Support, Carers Allowance, DLA and Guarantee Pension Credit (not savings Pension Credit)

 - are aged over 65 and not in full-time employment